 11.1.2.
-Intermediaries on the securities market
+What intermediaries exist on the securities market?

-Purchases and sales of securities are carried out on ISM through intermediaries: investment dealers and brokers, investment fund, the depositary (the institution that maintains securities and formalizes transfer of ownership rights to them), settlement and clearing institutions, registrars.
+Purchases and sales of securities are carried out on ISM through the intermediaries: investment dealers and brokers, investment fund, the depositary (the institution that maintains securities and formalizes transfer of ownership rights to them), settlement and clearing institutions, registrars.

 Broker carries out transactions with securities on the basis of the contract with the customer and at his expense.
-For the services broker receives a commission, and therefore broker activity belongs to the category of commission activities.
+Broker receives a commission for the services, and therefore broker activity belongs to the category of commission activities.

-Dealer carries out transactions on his own behalf and at his own account for resale of securities to third parties or forming his own reserve of securities.
+Dealer carries out the transactions on his own behalf and at his own account for resale of securities to third parties or formation his own reserve of securities.
 Dealer activity belongs to the commercial activities.

-In addition to these two types of services on ISM there exists depositary activity:
+In addition to these two types of services there is depositary activity on ISM:

-1) storage and transfer of securities and the related inventories;
+1) storage and transfer of securities and the related accounting;

-2) collection, collation, correction of documents and conduction of mutual settlements - clearing and settlement;
+2) collection, collation, correction of documents and conduction of mutual settlements - clearing;

-3) acting registrator - a legal entity which keeps the register of securities holders.
+3) recorder acts - a legal entity which keeps the register of securities holders.

-Intermediary operations of the issuance and circulation of securities may perform:
+Intermediary operations of the issue and circulation of securities may be performed by: